Early valved hornA History of Horn Articles Online

 By John Ericson

-Recently I was visiting the great Doug Yeo trombone website and noted an article, “Happy Birthday: A Look Back at 10 Years of Internet Presence,” about the history of his site.
+In early 2008 I was visiting the great Douglas Yeo trombone website and noted an article, “Happy Birthday: A Look Back at 10 Years of Internet Presence,” about the history of his site.
 Yeodoug.com is more than two years older than Horn Articles Online; it went live in February, 1996.
-His article gave me the thought that visitors might also be interested in this same topic on the tenth anniversary of Horn Articles Online.
+His article gave me the thought that my readers might also be interested in this same topic on the tenth anniversary of Horn Articles Online.

 His article is set up in the form of questions and answers, and I will use the same seven questions he used (only slightly modified) as a starting point to reflect on the history of Horn Articles Online.

 So while in part I made the site because I had an idea and materials to post, that still really does not say why I first built the site.
 The answer to that question gets into my motivations for doing things.
-This is a topic which I had thought over a lot the previous few years, after the birth of my son who has Down Syndrome.
-I could have reacted to that major life event several ways.
-For me it was a time where my Christian faith grew.
-As a part of that growth I became even surer of one great truth, that we are all put by God in unique places and given unique opportunities.
-I knew that I had distinctive materials and experiences and was in a position to create a website of this type, one that could make a positive impact.
+It was a topic which I had thought over a lot the previous few years, after the birth of my son who has Down Syndrome.
+I could have reacted to that major life event several ways, but for me it reinforced a belief that God puts all of us in unique places and gives us unique opportunities.
+I knew that I had distinctive materials and experiences and was in a position to create a web site of this type, one that could make a positive impact.
 Exactly how distinctive has become clear over the years, as I know of no other site like Horn Articles Online.

 I started working out the layout in WordPerfect actually, the same program I had used for my dissertation, making charts and dividing up materials from my published articles and my dissertation to flow better on the Internet as sort of an “online book.”
 The hardest thing is always organization of content.